Handling Allegations of Misconduct Policy

 • Supporting evidence (e.g., sources, similarity excerpts, figures, documentation)

-Anonymous reports may be considered if they include verifiable evidence; however, providing contact details helps the journal investigate efficiently.
+Anonymous reports may be considered if they include verifiable evidence; however, providing contact details helps the journal investigate efficiently and communicate outcomes.

 3) Initial Assessment (Triage)